vinaytechdev/blogging-website/README.md

-# SilentScholar Blogging Web Application
+# Blogging Web Application

-SilentScholar is a dynamic and user-friendly blogging web application that empowers users to share their thoughts, experiences, and knowledge with the world.
+This is a dynamic and user-friendly blogging web application that empowers users to share their thoughts, experiences, and knowledge with the world.
 Built using React.js for the frontend, Appwrite as a backend service, React Hook Form for forms, and TinyMCE for the text editor, SilentScholar provides a seamless blogging experience with a range of features for users.

 # Features